Mozart201221/ThirdPersonShooter/README.md

 10. Adding ammo to weapon and reload (R - reload)
 11. Adding life and death to a character displaying on the screen
 12. Adding taking weapons and ammunition (E - interact)
+13. Adding death animation on body or head hits